Immigration Law Clinic

 Clinic Services for the Southern Arizona Immigrant Community

-The Immigration Law Clinic provides legal representation to immigrants detained in Eloy, Arizona, and non-detained immigrants in Tucson, Arizona, in their deportation cases.
+The Immigration Law Clinic provides legal representation mostly to non-detained immigrants in Tucson, Arizona and to some immigrants detained in Eloy, Arizona, in their deportation cases.
 Our clients have included asylum seekers, victims of domestic violence, and long-time permanent residents seeking humanitarian waivers of removal.
 We have represented immigrants from countries including Afghanistan, Mexico, Ethiopia, Vietnam, and Nepal.

 There are roughly 3,000 immigrants detained in Arizona on any given day, and most have no lawyer to represent them in immigration court.
 Representing themselves is particularly hard for detainees, given the complexity of the law as well as their limited ability to access information and communicate with the outside world.